 While it's not necessary to earn a specific degree in television business or broadcasting, there are college programs out there that could get you a leg up on internships.
 Many directors of network programming study communications, while others end up in the field after earning degrees in law, business and marketing.
 But the only way to really learn how the business works is to land that entry-level job and start getting experience.

-For lots more information on TV programming and related topics, check out the links on the next page.
+For lots more information on TV programming and related topics, check out the links below.